 Dining on the Gold Leaf railcars

-Breakfast, lunch, snacks and premium alcohol are all included in the price if you’ve booked the Gold Leaf Service.
+Breakfast, lunch, snacks and premium alcohol are all included in the price on the Rocky Mountaineer train if you’ve booked the Gold Leaf Service.
 There are two seatings for breakfast and lunch.

 They split you into two groups by seat number as there isn’t room for everyone in the dining car.
 If you have the early breakfast and lunch the first day, you’ll have the later meals on the second day.